DataDog/stratus-red-team/docs/user-guide/getting-started.md

 ## Configuration File

-For Kubernetes techniques, you can create a configuration file at `~/.stratus-red-team/config.yaml` to customize behavior:
+You can create a configuration file at `~/.stratus-red-team/config.yaml` to customize behavior:

 ```yaml
 kubernetes: